NolantheNerd/scripture_phaser/README.md

 # Scripture Phaser

-scripture_phaser helps you to memorize the Word of Truth.
+scripture_phaser helps you to memorize the Bible.

 ![scripture_phaser Demo](demo.gif)